 Yet in an odd sort of way the dilapidation contributes to a powerful sense of the past, and an air of authenticity which can be lost in places more thoroughly spruced up emanates from this fascinating, constantly surprising, frequently beautiful and richly-endowed region.

 Quedlinburg, Gernrode.
-Quedlinburg is a wonderfully preserved mediaeval town.
+Quedlinburg is a wonderfully preserved medieval town.
 The castle hill is crowned by the church of St Servatius, begun 1070, and contains one of Germany’s finest treasuries.
-See also the Gothic church of St Benedict in the market square and the Wipertikirche with its 10th-cent. crypt.
+See also the Gothic church of St Benedict in the market square and the Wipertikirche with its tenth century crypt.
 At nearby Gernrode is one of the oldest churches in Germany, and one of the most beautiful, St Cyriakus, begun ad 961.
-Overnight Quedlinburg.

 Gotha, Arnstadt.
 A Residenzstadt within the principality of Saxe-Coburg-Gotha, Gotha is dominated by Schloss Friedenstein, which has fine interiors, a picture collection and a Baroque theatre.
 Walk down a processional way to the Hauptmarkt with its Renaissance town hall.
 Arnstadt, the oldest town in eastern Germany, has fine streetscape on a sloping site with the church where Bach was organist 1703–7; the Early Gothic Church of Our Lady and a palace which illustrates social hierarchy from the court’s perspective.
 First of four nights in Weimar.

 Erfurt.
-Capital of Thuringia, Erfurt well preserves its pre-20th-century appearance with a variety of streetscape and architecture from mediaeval to Jugendstil.
-Outstanding are the Krämerbrücke, a 14th-century bridge piled with houses and shops, and the cathedral, framing Germany’s largest set of mediaeval stained glass.
-See also the Severikirche, the friary of St Augustine where Luther was a monk, the Predigerkirche which retains its late mediaeval appearance intact, and the 17th-century hilltop citadel.
-Overnight Weimar.
+Capital of Thuringia, Erfurt well preserves its pre-20th-century appearance with a variety of streetscape and architecture from medieval to Jugendstil.
+Outstanding are the Krämerbrücke, a 14th-century bridge piled with houses and shops, and the cathedral, framing Germany’s largest set of medieval stained glass.
+See also the Severikirche, the friary of St Augustine where Luther was a monk, the Predigerkirche which retains its late medieval appearance intact, and the 17th-century hilltop citadel.

 Naumburg.
 Architecturally, Naumburg Cathedral is an outstanding embodiment of the transition from Romanesque to Gothic, but its great importance lies in its 13th-century sculpture, including statues of the founders, among the most powerful and realistic of the Middle Ages.
-Fly from Berlin, arriving Heathrow at c.
+Fly from Berlin Brandenburg, arriving Heathrow at c.
 8.00pm.

 Romantik Hotel am Brühl, Quedlinburg: a restored 4-star hotel in a heritage building near the historical heart, comfortably furnished.
 Brauhaus “Zum Löwen”, Mühlhausen: a 3-star converted brewery in the centre of the town; characterfully rustic dining area and bar, simple but spacious rooms.
 Dorint Am Goethepark, Weimar: a modern 4-star hotel, situated by the park and on the edge of the town centre.
 Single rooms throughout are doubles for sole use.